Luxe Lucite: the Highest-Quality Acrylic in Home Décor

 How to Style Lucite in Your Home

 Lucite is among the most fun materials to play with in the home.
 Its transparency can make a subtle base or can be styled to be the focal point.
 Because Lucite is a branded trade name, look for higher quality acrylics to keep in your home as well.
 High-end brands like Edie Parker create supreme acrylic pieces for decor and dining.
-Placemats and coasters make small but bold table-toppers on a clear Lucite desk.
+Decorative coasters and placemats make small but bold table-toppers on a clear Lucite desk.
 Achieve the ahead-of-the-trend look with carrying trays and table lighters that combine function with fashion for a chic home.
 The work of Lucite King Charles Hollis Jones features crystal orbs, clean lines, and beautiful veneers.
 These futuristic pieces still appear ahead of our time and the vintage pieces are just as sought after now.

 Get your hands on Nest Casa’s favorite pieces, below.